 “Grounds for a Possible Search for Amelia Earhart” (Part II of Two)

 At 3:15 in the morning after her takeoff Miss Earhart broadcast “cloudy weather,” and again, an hour later, she told the Itasca that it was “overcast,” and asked the cutter to signal her on the hour and half hour.

 More than an hour later, at 4:42 a.m., the Earhart plane indicated for the first time that it might be off course, and made its first futile plea for aid in learning its position.
-The plane asked, “Want beatings on 3105 KC on the hour.
+The plane asked, “Want bearings on 3105 KC on the hour.
 Will whistle into the microphone.”

-Half an hour passed, and Miss Earhart again said, “Please take a beating on us and report in half will make noise into the microphone.
+Half an hour passed, and Miss Earhart again said, “Please take a bearing on us and report in half will make noise into the microphone.
 About 100 miles out.”
 Miss Earhart apparently thought she was 100 miles from Howland Island.

 The Itasca could not give her any bearing, because its direction finder could not work on her wavelength.

 An hour later, at 7:42 a.m., Miss Earhart said, “We must be on you but cannot see you.
 Gas is running low.
 Have been unable to reach you by radio.
 We are flying at 1,000 feet.”

 This was a little more than 15 hours after the takeoff.
 The ship carried 1,150 gallons of gas, enough for about 17 hours in the air under normal conditions. * Perhaps the plane had encountered heavier weather earlier, or in just bucking the headwinds had used more gas than anticipated.
 At any rate, Miss Earhart must have flown about 1,300 miles from the point of her first known position, when she first said her gas was running low.